joshua-bowden/learn-avoid/README.md

 Meanwhile, manipulators have a traditional form of obstacle avoidance known as motion planning, where the joints of the arm are checked against a 3D map of the world while trying to go from a given pose to a target pose.
 However, the field does not seem to have thought about representing this idea in learning-based models.
 Robotics foundation models are along a spectrum with fully latent understanding on one side, and on the other side are attempts to pull out explicit understanding of things like object recognition, object pose, or grasp pose [3].
 But mapping of the environment and the position of the whole arm (joints and end effector) is missing from this spectrum.

-See below for a traditional motion planner interface.
+See below for a traditional motion planner interface; it requires an explicit 3D map of the world.

 <img width="206" height="156" alt="trad" src="https://github.com/user-attachments/assets/263d24fc-b386-46b7-821b-751052b0a96d" />